Explore Bluestem

 Bluestem is open to the public dawn to dusk every day.
 Bluestem has so much to offer -- wide open sky, birdsong and activity, native wildflowers and grasses, hiking trails for enjoying (and enhancing with us), a pond for sitting beside, a natural sanctuary for private services, individual contemplation, or community gatherings, and most of all, the quiet and healing properties of nature.

-We encourage walking, reflecting, praying, meditating, and remembering at Bluestem.
+We encourage walking, reflecting, praying, meditating,

-Pathways around the fields and through the woods and grassland, provide visitors with a hiking network of approximately 3.5 miles, all built and managed by volunteers.
-Check out the map and trail routes before visiting, or find more maps at the Barn.
-If you enjoy the company of other outdoor enthusiasts, consider joining us on Friday mornings to help extend the trail.
+and remembering at Bluestem.
+Pathways around the fields and through the woods and grasslands, provide visitors with a hiking network of approximately 3.5 miles, all built and managed by volunteers.
+Park on your left, walk through the gate, and begin your walk at the Barn, where you'll find more info and maps.

 Pathways and trails are all natural surfaces.
 Please watch your step and travel thoughtfully.
 Stay on the marked trails and do not trespass on our neighbors' properties.
 Keep a trail map with you at all times.
+If you enjoy the company of other outdoor enthusiasts, consider joining us on Friday mornings to help extend the trail.
 Early Trails

 The BarnBuilt in the early 1930’s this typical Piedmont barn was used to store crops, and housed farming animals and equipment.
 Bluestem is repurposing the barn for storage, as an information center and for burial services.
 A color coded map provides visitors with an overview of Bluestem's trail network, communal space for services, and burial areas currently open in the conservation cemetery.
 Beyond the barn is Bluestem Community's bonfire area, off-limits, unless reserved for a community event.